THZthz/libopus/sources/pathfinding/finder/d_star_lite/other/robotics-d-star-lite-master/README.md

 ### Maps

-The "maps" used for this project are grayscale bitmaps.
+The "maps" used for this project are grayscale caches.
 The darker the pixel the more it costs to traverse it.
 Black pixels (RGB 0 0 0) are considered "unwalkable" while white pixels (RGB 255 255 255) cost "1".
 Pixel colors in between vary in value.

 ### Execution

-     d-star-lite.exe "Simulator 1" "../maps/map-03-real.bmp" "../maps/map-03-robot.bmp" 0 0 249 249 30
+     d-star-lite.exe "Simulator 1" "../maps/map-03-opus_real.bmp" "../maps/map-03-robot.bmp" 0 0 249 249 30

 To run the program, the following arguments must be passed via command line.

 + _[char\*]_ Name of the window.
-+ _[char\*]_ Location of the real map.
++ _[char\*]_ Location of the opus_real map.
 + _[char\*]_ Location of the robot map.
 + _[int]_ Start x-coordinate.
 + _[int]_ Start y-coordinate.